-If you’d like a quick video tour of the Ansible Automation Hub that shows you how to find and use the available content, check out the first episode of "Automated Live!"
+If you’d like a quick video tour of the Ansible Automation Hub that shows you how to find and use the available Ansible collections, check out the first episode of “Automated Live!”

 As an added bonus, this short video series doubles as a quick and humorous way to explain the basics of automation to people you might be trying to convince to give it a try.